Algebraic representation of dual scalar products and stabilization of saddle point problems: Computable stabilization of the saddle point problem

-Of course, in general, the scalar product $\dualscal\cdot\cdot$ will not be practically computable and will have to be replaced by a suitable computable bilinear form.
-In order to do so, we will take advantage of the results presented in the previous section.
-To this aim, we will have to select an auxiliary finite dimensional subspace $W \subset \V$ and a projector $P: \V \to W$, and, in the definition of Problem \eqref{discretesaddle}, replace the $\V'$ scalar product with a bilinear form $\comput: \V' \times \V' \to \mathbb{R}$ defined as
+We focus now on the problem of defining a bilinear form $\comput$ satisfying \eqref{contcomput} and \eqref{star}.
+We take advantage of the results presented in the previous section and start by selecting an auxiliary finite dimensional subspace $W \subset \V$ and a projector $P: \V \to W$.
+We then let the bilinear form $\comput: \V' \times \V' \to \mathbb{R}$ be defined as

 where $\widetilde s$ is defined by \eqref{defstilde}.
-It is not difficult to prove that the bilinear form $\comput$ is continuous, that is that for all $u \in \V$, $p, q \in \H$ it holds that
+It is not difficult to prove that the bilinear form $\comput$ is continuous, that is that for all $\eta,\zeta \in \V'$, it holds that

-Of course, to get a control on $p$, we need $\comput(Bq,Bq)$ to behave as $\| Bq \|^2\menouno$ whenever $q$ is in $Q$.
-More precisely, we want the bilinear form $\comput$ to satisfy an inequality of the following form: